cys9772/election-blog4/content/post/2024-09-22-blog-post-3-polling/index.md

 ## F-statistic: 60.52 on 1 and 26 DF,  p-value: 2.974e-08
 ```

 Similar to our previous model, we see that the **nov_poll coefficient (0.70787)** means that for each 1-point increase in November polling support, the predicted vote share increases by roughly 0.71 points.
 The positive relationship indicates that higher polling support in November is **strongly associated with higher vote share**.
 Once again, we see that the p-value is extremely low, reinforcing the **statistical significance of November's reliability as an indicator**.
-A strong **0.7 R-squared value** also provides confidence that the model is robust and capturing the data effectively.
+A strong **0.7 R-squared value** also provides confidence that the model is robust and captures the data effectively.
 More importantly, this model confirms that November polls are a strong predictor of election outcomes, **regardless of party affiliation**.

 ## The Power of Weeks?
 Regularization Methods

 Instead of looking just at November results, let's examine how our model performs when we consider weekly polling averages.
-Of course, we run into an **alarming issue -- multicolinearity**.
+Of course, we run into an **alarming issue -- multicollinearity**.
 This occurs when we have several variables in our model that are highly correlated, producing a potentially skewed view of our results.
-To handle this, we'll use **ridge regression**, which introduces a *penalty term* to the least squares cost function, preventing the coefficient from **becoming too large**, helping to adjust the multicolinearity factor.
+To handle this, we'll use **ridge regression**, which introduces a *penalty term* to the least squares cost function, preventing the coefficient from **becoming too large**, and helping to adjust the multicollinearity factor.

 Let's examine our results:

 ```